 Federal agents raided the Los Angeles Cannabis Resource Center in October of 2001, according to The New York Times.
-Law enforcement officials confiscated doctor and patient files.
-Local authorities were angered that the Justice Department would waste time busting people who were sick and dying, especially when they were receiving treatment from a reputable business that was a member of the chamber of commerce and operating legally with the assistance of the City Council.
+Law enforcement officials confiscated doctor and medical consumer files.
+Local authorities were angered that the Justice Department would waste time busting people who were sick and dying, especially when they were receiving product from a reputable business that was a member of the chamber of commerce and operating legally with the assistance of the City Council.

 The U.S. Drug Enforcement Administration conducted another raid in January of 2007, targeting multiple marijuana dispensaries in Los Angeles County simultaneously.
 The spectacle included officials wearing riot gear with full-on face masks while they seized money and thousands of pounds of medical cannabis.
 The DEA shut down eleven dispensaries in Venice, West Hollywood, Sherman Oaks, Woodland Hills, and Hollywood in a show of force meant to deter other cannabis industry entrepreneurs.

 In 2010, Los Angeles city officials advised 439 dispensaries that they were required to close by June 7.
 Medical marijuana dispensaries that were registered by the November deadline would be allowed to keep operating, provided they became compliant and were not located within 1,000 feet of schools or parks.
 Only 135 marijuana dispensaries were able to stay open.

 Another one of the earliest medical consumer collectives selling marijuana in L.A., in the suburb of Inglewood, was closed by federal agents in August of 2013.
 The owner was suffering from HIV and opened his shop in 1999.
 He wanted to help other individuals living with HIV in his Inglewood neighborhood who needed and couldn’t get medical marijuana.